UD-CISC374/educational-game-design-document-william-rembish-matthew-novosel/egdd.md

 # Assets Needed

 ## Aethestics

-*Give a sense of the aesthetics of your game, the spirit and atmosphere.
-Use descriptive, evocative words that can help the reader understand the emotional response of your game.*
+The goal of the game is to be somewhat challenging so that the player is actually engaged and focused on the game.
+There will be music that will be somewhat intense in order to motivate the player.
+The graphics will most likely vary but will more or less gradually go from bright and lighthearted in the beginning, to darker and more intense as the game progresses.

 ## Graphical

 - Characters List
-  - *Characters 1*
-  - *Characters 2*
+  - Player/Fighter
-  - *...*
+  - Enemy
 - Textures:
   - *Texture 1*
   - *Texture 2*